lukekaalim/terraform-plugin-node-SDK/docs/plugin.md

-## Cat Guide
+## Creating a Plugin

 ### Introduction
-In this guide, we walk through the creation of a terraform provider that can interact with a fictional api that can create cats.
+In this guide, we walk through the creation of a terraform plugin that can interact with a fictional api that can create cats.

 ### Plugin declaration

-To build a plugin, you need at least a provider.
+To build a plugin, you only need a provider.
 But to do something useful, you also probably want at least one resource.

-In this example, we'll build a plugin that manages an Example CRUD API that manages cats called the Cat API (`@example/cat-api`).
-We use this fictional api by instantiation a CatClient from it's npm package with a token and id, and the use it's promise-based methods to create, update, or destroy (oh no!) cats.
+In this example, we'll build a plugin that manages ans CRUD API that manages cats called the Cat API (with a handy client library at `@example/cat-api`).
+We use this fictional api by instantiation a CatClient from it's npm package with a token and id, and the use it's promise-based methods to create, read, update, or destroy (oh no!) cats.

 We'll split this plugin into three files, one with the provider declaration, one with a cat resource declaration, and finally one with the plugin that combines them all.